Skip to main content

 enabled: <true|false>

-trueEnables or disables the SSE endpoint, which can be used for streaming feature flag value changes.
+trueTurns the hosting of the SSE endpoint on/off, This endpoint can be used to stream feature flag value changes.

 http: